elishacook/landho/README.md

 api.configure(landho.socket(wss))
 ```

 That's all that's needed.
 To call methods over a websocket, send a message including a service method name, data and a unique id.
-Listen for feed events having the same id you sent in the initial call.
-This is how it's done regardless of whether you are calling a feed method or a request/response method.
-Below we show a raw WebSocket client, but you will probably have an easier time using [landho-client](https://github.com/elishacook/landho-client).
+Below we show a raw WebSocket client.

 ```js
 api.service('calc',